trcummings/Materials-Editor-Widget/README.md

 # Example Material Editor Widget

-#### Hello, welcome to Thomsen Cummings' official submission to Cesium's project phase of the application pipeline.

 ### What is This?

 Hello, I am Thomsen Cummings, and this is a basic showcase of my current familiarity of web development paradigms.
 The codebase is entirely from an application phase of a project pipeline I completed in October 2020 and repurposed to show recent web dev work to potential employers.
 This README contains instructions on how to run the repo, as well as a technical breakdown of the process.